-An experimental study on sandstone samples containing a circular opening is conducted.
+An experimental study on sandstone samples containing a circular hole is conducted.
 The joint plane at an angle of 30° and 45° are artificially made in the samples.
 The shear and normal stiffness of the rock joint are estimated by resolving the displacement measured by LVDT and UTM along the joint plane.
 For the 30° sample, shear stiffness and normal stiffness were found to be 38.06 MPa/m and 59.60 MPa/m, respectively, while for the 45° joint sample, shear stiffness and normal stiffness were found to be 7.20 MPa/m and 15.07 MPa/m, respectively.

 To validate the obtained stiffness parameters of the joint plane, numerical modeling is performed using RS3 software.
 It is observed that the vertical and horizontal displacement of samples as obtained by the model are in close proximity to experimental results, which is evident from the low percentage of RMSE error (6.21 and 7.93 for 30° and 45° samples, respectively).
-From the numerical modeling, it is found that the cohesion of 30° and 45° samples is 200 kPa and 75 kPa, respectively.
+The shear stress along the joint plane resembles the elastic stress distribution in the planes of weakness around circular openings.
+This shows the ability of the laboratory model to mimic the shear behaviour of rock joints around circular openings.
+Further, from the numerical model, the cohesion of 30° and 45° samples is found to be 200 kPa and 75 kPa, respectively.
 The internal angle of friction is found to be 35° along the joint plane for both cases.
 This study provides the approach of estimating the joint properties through numerical modeling for the cases in which direct estimation of these properties is difficult.